serialized-io/samples-todo-js/README.md

-## Serialized IO Node.js Todo example
+## Serialized Node.js Todo example

-An example application showcasing the basic usage of the Event Sourcing API and the Projection API of Serialized IO.
+An example application showcasing the basic usage of the Event Sourcing API and the Projection API of Serialized.

 If you want to see the application in action, go to [https://serialized-todo-demo.herokuapp.com/](https://serialized-todo-demo.herokuapp.com/)